How to Get a Power Generation, Transmission & Distribution Equipment Trading License in Dubai

 Certain electrical equipment may require conformity certificates or technical approvals prior to sale in the UAE mainland

-Annual licence renewal is required to maintain good standing
+Annual license renewal is required to maintain good standing

 Anti-money laundering (AML) and Know Your Customer (KYC) obligations apply to all registered businesses